Kigale/portfolio-gridsome/Projects/BMW.md

 ---
-title: How to find your BMW
+title: Finding your BMW
 company: BMW
 order: "1"
 coverImage: './images/bmw/dsa_cover.jpg'
 intro: Buying a car is not just buying what you need.
-Instead, people also ask themselves:' what do I want my car to say about me?
+Instead, people also ask themselves:''what do I want my car to say about me?
 With the huge selection of cars in BMWs line-up, there are cars for every need that tell different stories.
 We made a responsive tool that helps customers find their desired BMW model, experience it and potentially click the order button.
 responsibilities: UX, UI
 ---